Breastfeeding Employees

 TALKING TO YOUR BOSS ABOUT YOUR PUMP?

 Thinking about how to talk to your boss about pumping breaks, private space, or other breastfeeding accommodations?
 Learn about your legal rights and view practical tips created by WorkLife Law and A Better Balance.
+Click on your state below or view our national guide.

 Getting Help From Your Health Care Provider Or Lactation Consultant